stkevintan/canoe-blog/README.md

   yarn install # or npm install
 ```

-All the available gulp commands:
+Finally, there are 2 gulp task we can run in the terminal:

-1. `gulp serve`: start a livereload dev server to devlopment. equivalent to `hugo serve`.
+1. `gulp serve`: start a livereload dev server. equivalent to `hugo serve`.
 2. `gulp build`: generate static file to your publish dir. equivalent to `hugo`.

 After using `guilp build`,the static pages should be generated into `docs` folder, all the static resources should be minified and revisioned.

-Finally, push the whole project to your github repo, and enable the github pages with the help of [offical docs](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) your site will be published online soon.
+Finally, push the whole project to your github repo, and enable the github pages with the help of [offical docs](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) your site should be published soon.